carueda/gpdviz0/README.txt

 	# The tests below assume the endpoint http://localhost:8080/gpdviz/rest.
 	# To indicate a different endpoint, use ``ant -Dendpoint=someURL ...''

-	$ ant client
+	$ ant simple-client
 	# runs a simple test of the client library.
-This registers a sensor system with ID "test1", so
+This registers a sensor system with ID "test1".
-	# open http://localhost:8080/gpdviz?ssid=test1 in your browser.
+	# Open http://localhost:8080/gpdviz?ssid=test1 in your browser.
 	# Then, type Enter in the console where ant is running to advance the various notifications.
 	# See the effect on your browser.

 	$ ant mock-generate
-	# runs a mock sensor system.
-This registers a sensor system with ID "mock1", so
+	# runs a mock sensor system with ID "mock1".
-	# open http://localhost:8080/gpdviz?ssid=mock1 in your browser.
+	# Open http://localhost:8080/gpdviz?ssid=mock1 in your browser.
-	# The mock system generates random events and will automatically exit after a few minutes.
+	# This sensor system runs for a couple of minutes generating various random events (new sources,
+	# streams, and values).
+The program will automatically unregister the sensor system and exit.
+	# If you kill the program before it finishes, call ``ant mock-unregister'' to unregister this
+	# sensor system.

 	$ ant mock-reset
 	# convenience target to reset the mock sensor system.
 Resetting means that all streams are
 	# removed but the sensor system itself remains registered.

-The effect of this, of course,
-	# is immediately reflected in your browser.
+	$ ant mock-unregister
+	# Unregisters the mock sensor system.

-Open http://localhost:8080/gpdviz/rest/ to see the current list of registered sensor systems.
+Open http://localhost:8080/gpdviz/rest/ to see the current registered sensor systems.

-Note
+== Visualization parameters ==

+	ssid:  (Required) Sensor system ID.
+	gmap:  (Optional) By default, Google Maps is used to locate the sensor system sources.
+	       Indicate "gmap=no" to use ad hoc panels for the sources and stream charts.
+	_log:  (Optional) Indicate "_log=yes" to display some logging information in the window.

+Example: to visualize the 'test1' demo sensor system with logging and not using Google maps, open http://localhost:8080/gpdviz/?ssid=test1&gmap=no&_log=yes in your browser.

+== Some TODOs ==
 - Registered sensor systems are not yet persisted.
+- Visualization features are still preliminary.
 - the REST interface is not yet documented; see the javadoc for GpdvizClient and the demo programs for usage details.

-Acknowledgments:
+(see also ChangeLog.txt)

+== Acknowledgments ==
 - The COMET project: http://comet.ucdavis.edu
 - GChart http://code.google.com/p/gchart/
 - Restlet framework: http://www.restlet.org/